About roadsTaken

 Click the “User Guide” button in the top right corner of the map to learn how to navigate the “roadsTaken” map and database.

-This project was created by Matt Drwenski of the Baker Institute Center for Energy Studies and Uilvim Ettore Gardin Franco and Bruno Sousa of Rice University’s Spatial Studies Lab in collaboration with Diluvial Houston
+This project was led by Edward M. Emmett, with analytical support, data collection, and map development by Matt Drwenski of the Baker Institute Center for Energy Studies and Uilvim Ettore Gardin Franco and Bruno Sousa of Rice University’s Spatial Studies Lab in collaboration with Diluvial Houston.
+Financial support for this effort was provided by the Center for Energy Studies, with additional contributions from Diluvial Houston.

 Comments, suggestions, corrections, criticism, and other feedback are welcome.
 Contact the authors at [email protected].